osmandapp/docs/content/osmand/widgets/quick-action.md

 ---
 title: "Quick action"
-intro: "Quick Actions Widget is an additional customizable panel that makes access to all frequently used actions faster and more convenient."
+intro: "Quick Actions Widget is an additional customizable panel that allows you in two clicks activate all frequently used actions."
 versions: '*'
 ---